All Aboard for Old-Fashioned Fun: Local Holiday Trains Around Philly

 64 S. Washington Street, Boyertown (Thanks to Main Line Parent Community member Jessica O. for the tip!)

 Get your ticket to a magical holiday adventure with Santa on a train ride through the beautiful Secret Valley.
 Holiday excursions on the Colebrookedale Railroad include Santa’s Polar Bear Express, ‘Twas the Night Before Christmas (with a dinner option), and the Haunted Magical Yuletide Express.
 If you plan to go, then be sure to purchase your tickets in advance to save your seat.
-Train rides run multiple times on weekends, Nov.
-18 – Dec.
-4 and daily, Dec.
-9 – 31.
+Train rides run multiple times on weekends from mid-November through early December, then daily the second weekend in December.

 32 W. Bridge Street, New Hope

 New Hope Railroad offers a choice of holiday railroad adventures through the historic Bucks County countryside.
 Each experience is a 60-minute train ride with all the trimmings featuring Santa and Mrs. Claus, hot cocoa, cookies, caroling, and music.
 And to top it off, each child gets a special gift.
 Choose the North Pole Premium Train, which is an historic, #40 steam engine train or the North Pole Express Train, pulled by a vintage diesel locomotive.
 And new in 2022 is Santa’s North Pole Deluxe Train, featuring sleek, Mid Century stainless steel passenger railroad cars.
 And since you’ll be in New Hope, there are lots of fun things to do in the area before or after your train trip.
-The trains run multiple times on weekends, Nov.
-25 – Dec.
-18 and daily Dec.
-19 – 24.
+The trains run multiple times on weekends in November and Early December, then daily in later December.

 301 Gap Road, Ronks

 Chances are you’ve been here before if someone in your family likes trains (maybe it was you, as a kid?—Strasburg has been thrilling visitors since 1958).
 The 45-minute Santa’s Paradise Express Coach is the 60+ year tradition of the Strasburg Rail Road.
 Beautifully restored in authentic Victorian style, the coach is filled with sweet surprises, from live musicians and carolers to a photo opportunity with Santa himself and a special gift.
-Trains run multiple times every Saturday and Sunday from Nov.
-19 – Dec.
-24.
+Trains run multiple times every Saturday and Sunday from mid-November through Christmas.

 These daytime trains run frequently, so there’s plenty of steam engine action for the kids to watch.
 And there’s enough to do here to keep everyone busy for several hours.
 If you want to make a full day out of it, the Railroad Museum of Pennsylvania is across the street.
 Strasburg Rail Road also runs the Santa Claus Limited, Night Before Christmas trains, and Christmas Tree Trains.
 Check their schedule for dates and times.